What Type of Pasta Works Best for This Dish?

 • Flavor Absorption: The pasta absorbs some of the sauce, ensuring every bite is packed with flavor.

-• Textural Contrast: The right pasta provides a satisfying chewiness that balances the creaminess of the sauce.
+• Textural Contrast: The right pasta provides a satisfying chewiness that balances the sauce’s creaminess.

 • Consistency: The starchy water released during cooking helps emulsify the sauce, creating that glossy, restaurant-quality finish.